Towards Continual, Online, Self-Supervised Depth: Replay vs Regularization

 \section{Replay vs Regularization}

-Both regularization and replay have their pros and cons.
 Regularization requires additional memory and computations to maintain the importance of the parameters.
 Replay does not require significant amount of computational power, however, it needs space to store past samples.
 Therefore, replay can be used when sufficient storage is available and read/write is fast.
-Note that both the proposed regularization and replay are used together in this work.
+Both the proposed regularization and replay are used together in this work.